arpanmukherjee/Into-The-Wild-Animal-Detection-and-Classification/README.md

 ## Dataset

-We used [Caltech Camera Traps(CCT)](https://beerys.github.io/CaltechCameraTraps/) dataset containing 13553 camera trapped animal images in the jungle.
+We used [Caltech Camera Traps(CCT)](https://beerys.github.io/CaltechCameraTraps/) dataset containing `13553` camera trapped animal images in the jungle as our training dataset.
+For testing we had `1712` data points from the same dataset.
 Annotation format is the same as the MS COCO dataset.

 <p align="center">
 	<img src="images/ground_truth.jpeg" height='300px'/><br>
-	<code>Fig 1: Class ratio of the Ground Truth</code>
+	<code>Fig 1: Ground Truth Class ratio of Training Data</code>
 </p>

 Following are some of the sample images from the dataset, as you can see they are not very clear even for human eye.

 <p align="center">
 	<img src="images/sample_1.jpeg" height='200px'/>